davesnowdon/nao-joint-manager/README.md

 Usage
 =====
-Create a proxy for ALMotion, for example
+Create a proxy for ALMotion, for example:
+On robot as part of local application (or running in an application that is running an instance of ALBroker)

+    motion = ALProxy('ALMotion')

+Running remotely (in remote application which does not have a local ALBroker instance running)
-    motion = ALProxy('ALMotion', '127.0.0.1', 9559)
+    motion = ALProxy('ALMotion', YOUR_ROBOT_IP, 9559)

 Create an instance of JointManager specifying the motion proxy, update interval (in seconds) and whether to use sensor values or not